rwth-acis/HyE-YouTube-Proxy/README.md

 ### YouTube Cookies
 The cookies used for these requests are uploaded via a POST request to the `/cookies` endpoint and stored inside the [shared las2peer storage](https://github.com/rwth-acis/las2peer/wiki/Shared-Storage#las2peer-shared-storage) after getting encrypted with the owner's private key.
-Using a GET request, the requesting user's cookies can be retrieved, and using a DELETE request, they can be deleted.
+The GET request is used to check whether the requesting user has uploaded a valid set of cookies, and using a DELETE request, they can be deleted.

 ### Access control
 las2peer provides the possibility of adding additional readers who may access data stored in the shared las2peer storage, which is how these cookies are shared among different users.
 To do so, a list of las2peer User Agent IDs is sent as a POST request to the `/reader` endpoint, which can also be deleted again via a DELETE request.
-Using a GET request, the User Agent IDs of all the users who shared their cookies *non-anonymously* with the requesting users are returned i.e., of all the users whose cookies the requesting user may specifically use.
+Using a GET request, the User Agent IDs of all the users who shared their cookies *non-anonymously* with the requesting users are returned i.e., of all the users whose cookies the requesting user may use explicitly.

 #### Anonymous and non-anonymous requests
-The HyE service differentiates between anonymous requests where the cookie used to obtain personalized YouTube data is chosen by the service itself (or an external service, such as [HyE - YouTube Recommendations](github.com/rwth-acis/hye-youtube-recommendations)) so that the requesting user is not aware of the identity of the cookie owner, and non-anonymous requests where the requesting user determines whose cookies are used.
+The HyE service differentiates between anonymous requests where the cookie used to obtain personalized YouTube data is chosen by the service itself (or an external service, such as [HyE - YouTube Recommendations](https://github.com/rwth-acis/hye-youtube-recommendations/)) so that the requesting user is not aware of the identity of the cookie owner, and non-anonymous requests where the requesting user determines whose cookies are used.
 Since YouTube recommendations constitute private information, linking these to a user (even if the real world identity might not be known) constitutes a higher privacy risk and thus, the permission for non-anonymous requests has to be granted specifically.

 #### Request URI